Home Events JUDO SHOPS The Poster Shop FREE Picture Catalogue FREE JUDO CLUB T-Shirts HERE

 JUDO SUITS INTERNATIONAL JUDO SUITS UK Top Judo CHAMPIONS

 Hi, My name is Dave Quinn.
 I am a judoka.
-I have been playing and competing in judo since I was 8.
+I have been playing and competing in judo since I was 8 years old.
 I now compete as a veteran (my god, he must be old, I hear you say).
 Whilst moving through my judo career I have become a judo coach and a referee and have earned the competitive grade of 5th Dan.
-I train and coach in the South of England at Dartford Judo Club, a fantastic four and a half million pound judo centre in Kent, England.
+My competitive achievements include Gold - World Masters, Gold - GBR National Masters, Gold - Hungarian Masters Open, Gold - Southern Area Championships, Gold - Kent Closed Championships plus a few more.
+I now have a chain of quality competition judo clubs in both, the Southern Area of England and the London Area- United Judo Clubs.
 Your always welcome to come and visit, as a club or alone.
-I am also a professional photographer and have been for over 19 years.
+I am also a professional photographer and have been for over 25 years.

 Whoever you are, wherever you practice, referee, coach, officiate or just a spectator, one thing is for sure: We are all madly passionate about our great sport, the magnificent martial art 'JUDO'.
 When I was a youngster competing in any competition I could find, not only was it hard (it's a tough game but somebody's gotta do it) but also if I'm honest, it was lonely.
 I would find myself up and out of bed at all sorts of unearthly times, packing my judogi and trying to find some judo club in some town I had never heard of.
 After a string of buses and train's I would then find myself fighting some stranger and being cheered by absolutely nobody (mind you, my judo was so bad I wasn't to surprised).
 However, occasionally I would find myself producing a great judo throw or victory.
-Shucks, alas, nobody saw it except the referee, and my split second of supremacy and fame was lost for ever, apart from my Ippon win that (after the event) only I could remember.
+Shucks, alas, nobody saw it except the referee, and my split second of supremacy and fame was lost forever, apart from my Ippon win that (after the event) only I could remember.
 What a waste....
+Wear the 'TopT Badge' and the WORLD May See YOUR IPPON.

 I wish everybody in judo the greatest of luck and try to respect everybody involved in our sport.
 Believe me, it's competitive through out the game and at every level.
 Judoka (judo players) compete on the tatami (judo mat) to get a win.
 Coaches compete to have the most successful club players and teach the most effective techniques.
 Referees compete to get high qualifications and referee high ranking tournaments.
 Table Officials are always looking to be in control of there given situation with the utmost efficiency.
 Counties compete to rain supreme.
 Countries compete to hold the worlds most prestigious judo events.
 Even the press, magazines and newspapers compete to get the story.
 Hold the front page, (this is were I come in) even photographers compete to get a magnificent photo that every one wants or wants to see.